 Why is the CD-ROM Not Ejecting the Disc?

 There can be various reasons that your CD-ROM is not ejecting the disc.

 - Still, an application may be using the drive to complete some tasks.

-- Your driver’s disk writer might be active and need to work until it finishes.
+- Your driver’s disk writer might be active and must work until it finishes.

-- The CD/DVD might have discrepancies, be broken, or corrupted.
+- The CD/DVD might have discrepancies, be broken, or be corrupted.

 - The eject button might be faulty.

 Despite how much you know about computers, you might not.

 The internet has almost every information and solution that you need.
 By making good use of it, you can fix such problems.

 There might be a time when you cannot solve an error.
 At such times always reach out to the manufacturer for help.